Lalasa1234/ml-interview-Prep/README.md

 > XGBoost uses a more regularized model formalization to control overfitting, which gives it better performance
+> This is possible by not having a very high learning rate, having a good Subsample ratio where XGBoost would randomly sample half of the training data prior to growing trees, lambda (L2), alpha (L1)
 [back to top](#machine-learning)

 ### Stacking